kromiii/kromiii/README.md

 ### Hi there 👋

-- 🔭 I’m a junior software engineer at GMO Pepabo Inc.
+- 🔭 I’m a junior developer at GMO Pepabo Inc.
 - 🌱 I specialized in learning analytics and published some papers about evidence-based learning support (ph.d. in 2023).
 - 👯 I love writing essays and exercising at the gym.